Weather a Friend or Foe

-Carson from sailing immediately to Noo-bol, because "No boat could live in this sea."
+Carson from sailing immediately to Noo-bol, because "No boat could live

-wave, he said amen to Kiron's statement and added "...and
+by a "Titan" wave, he said amen to Kiron's statement and added "...and

 no swimmer could breast the terrific onslaught of those racing, wind-driven

-mountains of water that might no longer be described by so puny a word as wave."
+mountains of water that might no longer be described by so puny a word

-head above water and the tempest eventually rough-housed him to shore.
+to keep his head above water and the tempest eventually rough-housed him

-inner.
+-- outer and inner.
 Venusans knew nothing of the solar orb we call the

 sun, so they attributed the source of heat and light to "the all-enveloping

 fire which rose from the molten mass upon which Amtor is supposed to float."